Archie Comics: Animation

 In 1968, CBS began airing episodes of The Archie Show, a cartoon series produced by Filmation.
-Although it only lasted for a single season, it aired in reruns for the next decade, and was followed by several spin-off programs, which used segments from this original Archie show and new material.
+Although it lasted only for a single season, it aired in reruns for the next decade, and was followed by several spin-off programs, which used segments from this original Archie show and new material.
 In 1970, Sabrina, the Teenage Witch got her own animated series, also produced by Filmation.
 In 1970, another Archie property received the Saturday morning cartoon treatment: Josie and the Pussycats.
 Unlike Archie and Sabrina, Josie's show was produced by Hanna-Barbera Productions, the company behind such animated hits as Yogi Bear, The Flintstones, The Jetsons, and Scooby-Doo, Where Are You?.
 The show was followed by a spin-off, Josie and the Pussycats in Outer Space, in 1972.
-The Archie Show, Sabrina the Teenage Witch, Josie and the Pussycats, and several of the spin-off shows including Josie and the Pussycats in Outer Space are currently available on DVD in complete series boxed sets.
+The Archie Show, Sabrina the Teenage Witch, Josie and the Pussycats, and several of the spin-off shows including Josie and the Pussycats in Outer Space are currently available on DVD in complete-series boxed sets.

+In 1974, Filmation produced The U.S. of Archie, in which the gang recreated several events from American history, which lasted 16 episodes.

 In 1987, DIC Entertainment produced an NBC Saturday morning cartoon, The New Archies.
 This children's television cartoon re-imagined the teenage students of Riverdale High School as pre-teens in junior high.
 Fourteen episodes of the show were produced, which aired during the show's only season in 1987 and were repeated in 1989.
 A short-lived Archie Comics series was produced bearing the same title and set in the same universe as the animated series.
 Reruns of the series ran on The Family Channel's Saturday morning lineup from 1991 to 1993, and on Toon Disney from 1998 to 2002.
 The cast was basically the same, but Dilton Doiley was replaced as the "intellectual" character by an African American named Eugene.
 Eugene's girlfriend Amani was another addition to the cast.
 Archie also gained a dog named Red.